 | Ball Crossing (Rule 10.1.2) | Ball had to pass through the crossing space between the antennas | Ball sent into opponent’s free zone via external space on 2nd/3rd hit is out once it crosses the net plane | Cleaner boundary rule for sharp cross-angle attacks |

-| Serving Team Positions (Rule 7.4) | Players locked into rotational positions until ball contact | Serving team may move toward defensive positions during the serve; receiving team rotation defined at the whistle | Reduces post-serve positional scrambles |
+| Serving Team Positions (Rule 7.4) | Players locked into rotational positions until ball contact | Trial only at VNL 2025 and the 2025 world championships: serving team may occupy any position at service contact (no overlap), receiving team rotation judged at the whistle.
+Under review, not yet permanent | Tested for longer rallies; not adopted league-wide |

 | Screening (Rule 12.5) | Vague guidelines on player positioning during serve | Players must not use coordinated body movements to screen the serve | Removes the “natural movement” gamesmanship argument |

-| Service clock | 15 seconds | 15 seconds (unchanged) | No change |
+| Service clock | 8 seconds (Rule 12.4.4) | 8 seconds (unchanged) | No change |

-| Roster size (2026 trial) | 12 players per match | 12-14 players; at least one libero required; optional second libero declared up to 1 hour pre-match | More roster depth at elite level |
+| Roster size (2026) | 12 players per match | Age-group world championships expand to 14 players from the U17 World Championship 2026 | More roster depth at age-group level |

 The challenge system shift is the change most visible to fans.
 Under 2021-2024 rules, teams could stop a rally in progress to request video review.
 You’d see a coach call it while a ball was still in play.
 The 39th FIVB World Congress closed that window.
 Challenges now happen only after the rally concludes, and teams can review any action from that completed rally, including the serve.